markduwe/Raspberry-Pi-Clock/README.md

 The API does not work if the TV if off or on standby, so you could use that instead.

 ### Lastly
+This runs on Firefox in kiosk mode.
+You can find tutorials on the web about how to get the pi to boot into a browser running a local file in kiosk mode with no cursor and turning off screen blanking.
 The screen changes colour from white to black (with red text) between the hours of 10pm-7am.
-This is changeable in display.js.
+This is changeable or removeable in display.js.
 At some point, I might also add a control to turn the heating up/down with tadoº.
+I'd also reduce the screen brightness, especially for nighttime - if you're using it as a bedside clock like me.
+After some trial and error, I found this works well for me:

+* SSH into the pi
+* sudo nano /sys/class/backlight/rpi_backlight/brightness
+* set brightness to 12 (readable during the day and not too bright at night)

+I'm using this touchscreen: https://www.modmypi.com/raspberry-pi/screens-and-displays/raspberry-pi-7-touchscreen-display-official and https://www.modmypi.com/raspberry-pi/cases/7-touchscreen-cases/raspberry-pi-7-touchscreen-display-case-black, so you'll also have to rotate the screen 180º -

+* SSH into the pi
+* sudo nano /boot/config.txt
+* add lcd_rotate=2 to the file
+* save and reboot